Table of Contents

 - Time of day

-The range of factors which determine one’s need for sleep means that circadian rhythms can vary markedly from person to person.
+The range of factors that determine one’s need for sleep means that circadian rhythms can vary markedly from person to person.
 The cycle of day and night significantly affects circadian rhythms, which in turn affect an individual‘s metabolism.
 Furthermore, an individual’s need for sleep changes throughout his or her life.
-However, an one‘s personal circadian rhythm initially manifests in the first trimester of pregnancy.
+However, one‘s personal circadian rhythm initially manifests in the 1st trimester of pregnancy.

 Facts on the need to sleep

-- Babies spend half of their sleep in R.E.M. cycles, which are critical for infant brain development
+- Babies spend half of their sleep in rapid eye movements (R.E.M.) cycles, which are critical for infant brain development.

 Physiology of Sleep

 Sleep is not a passive process.
 It is a complex and dynamic phenomenon, and it is not consciously perceived.
 It also follows very strict rules.
-On average, a person will typically spend one third of his or her lifetime sleeping.
+On average, a person will typically spend 1/3rd of his or her lifetime sleeping.

 Physiology of sleep in healthy persons